openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 **Insulin Level**

 Insulin level displayed is the amount reported by Omnipod DASH.
 However, the pod only reports the actual insulin reservoir level when it is below 50 units.
-Until then “Above 50 units will be displayed”.
+Until then “Above 50 units” will be displayed.
 The amount reported is not exact: when the pod reports ‘empty’ in most cases the reservoir will still have some additional units of insulin left.
 The omnipod DASH overview tab will display as described the below:

   * **Above 50 Units** - The Pod reports more than 50 units currently in the reservoir.